 We apologize for the inconvenience and we’ll have a permanent fix soon.

 Device Name – This is the name Slitheris presents as the best name it could find for the remote device.
-This information is currently pulled from 10 different LOCATIONS, including rDNS, NetBIOS, FQDN, DNS, SNMP, HTTP and others.
-Slitheris attempts to pick the best Device Name from a prioritized list of 10 different name sources.
+This information is currently pulled from 10 different locations, including rDNS, NetBIOS, FQDN, DNS, SNMP, HTTP and others.
+Slitheris attempts to pick the best Device Name from a prioritized list of at least 10 different name sources.